Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 File name: `normal.<image-format>`, for example `normal.png`

 An image file that represents the normal vector at each point.
+Normal vector shows what direction the surface is facing.
+The y axis is the phone's up direction, x is its right direction and z points to its front (screen) direction, same for Brush texture's x, y and z.
 Red represents x, Green represents y, Blue represents z.
-0 is -1, 128 or 127 is 0, and 255 is 1.
+0 value translates to -1, 128 or 127 to 0, and 255 to 1.

 Default behavior when normal texture is not included: A texture filled with (128, 128, 255) or #8080FF (forward direction).